 Therefore, if you’re relying on the lower back to make a turn, you’re inviting an injury.

 Compensations that expose the lower back to injury are common in the gym, too.
-If you don’t have a sufficient hinge to maintain a stable spine when deadlifting or swinging a kettlebell, your body may force the lower back into extension, making it more vulnerable to injury.
+If you don’t have a sufficient hip hinge to maintain a stable spine when deadlifting or swinging a kettlebell, your body may force the lower back to flex because the hips do not, making it more vulnerable to injury.